For I Came Down From Heaven (John 6:38)

 (John 8:26-29) “ I have many things to say and to judge of you: but he that sent me is true; and I speak to the world those things which I have heard of him.
 27They understood not that he spake to them of the Father.
 28Then said Jesus unto them, When ye have lifted up the Son of man, then shall ye know that I am he, and that I do nothing of myself; but as my Father hath taught me, I speak these things.
 29And he that sent me is with me: the Father hath not left me alone; for I do always those things that please him.”

 In (Luke 20:1-8) we find Christ using the same figure of speech.
-Here the chief priests, scribes came with the elders and asked Christ what authority he had to do these things?
+Here the chief priests and scribes came with the elders and asked Christ what authority he had to do these things.

 (Luke 20:4) “The baptism of John, was it from heaven, or of men?”

-Jesus responded and asserts his authority by asking whether the baptism of John was “from heaven”- exactly the same expression he uses of himself.
-He was not asking if John’s baptism was performed in heaven prior to taking place on earth.
+Jesus responded and asserts his authority by asking whether the baptism of John was “from heaven”- which was the same expression he uses of himself.
+He was not asking if John’s baptism was performed in heaven prior to taking place here on earth.
 He was asking whether the origin of John’s authority and commission to baptize had its source from God.